franke-hub/SDL/src/doc/Journal/Journal.md

 ### 2022/10/24 Trunk commit ~/src/cpp/lib/dev HTTP/1 operational

-Commit: Both Client and Server use asychronous polling.
+Commit: Both Client and Server use asynchronous polling.

 The HTTP server remains in development.
 Known bugs exist, and only HTTP/1 without encryption is currently supported.